01 of 08

 Pigeon Point Beach, Tobago

 Protected by the Buccoo Reef, Pigeon Point Beach is ideal for families and children.
-Located on a peninsula on a private coconut estate, the beach is lined with coconut palms, palapas, and a great beach bar/restaurant just steps from the cerulean sea.
+Set on a private coconut estate, the beach is lined with coconut palms, palapas, and a great beach bar/restaurant just steps from the cerulean sea.

-Pigeon Point's claim to fame is a thatched-roof jetty (dock) that has come to be an informal logo of Tobago.
-Pigeon Point also offers water-sports, souvenir shops, and bathrooms/showers to keep everyone in the family entertained on beach day.Continue to 7 of 8 below.
+Pigeon Point's claim to fame is a thatched-roof jetty that has come to be an informal logo of Tobago.
+Pigeon Point also offers water-sports and souvenir shops to keep everyone entertained.Continue to 7 of 8 below.

 07 of 08